deployphp/deployer/docs/getting-started.md

     ->set('deploy_path', '~/example');
 ```

+If your server only has a `root` user, the `provision` recipe will create and configure a `deployer` user for you.

+### Adding an Identity Key

-To connect to the remote host we need to specify an identity key or private key.
+To connect to your server, use an identity key or private key.
+Instead of defining it directly in your host
-We can add our identity key directly into the host definition, but it's better to put it
-in the **~/.ssh/config** file:
+configuration, add it to your **~/.ssh/config** file:

 ```
 Host *
   IdentityFile ~/.ssh/id_rsa
 ```

-Now let's provision our server.
+### Provisioning the Server

+Run the following command to provision your server:

 ```sh
 dep provision